 Ms. Patricia Boahema Assibey, a teacher by profession, studied Education in Wesley College in Kumasi, Ghana.
 During Ms. Assibey’s visit to CentroNía, from August 15-21, 2019 met numerous staff members and visited both the Columbia Road and CentroNía Maryland Centers.
 She observed Theatrical Journey Workshops at CentroNía Maryland with Ms. Cecilia Vigil’s PreK class, and saw CentroNía’s programs in action.

-CentroNía President & CEO Myrna Peralta hosted an informal luncheon for Ms. Assibey, which was attended by two representatives of the Embassy of Ghana.
+CentroNía President & CEO Myrna Peralta hosted an informal luncheon for Ms. Assibey, which was attended by Mr. Kofi Tonto, Head of Information and Public Affairs, and Ms. Angeline Addy, Senior Communications Officer, of the Embassy of Ghana.
 Ms. Assibey was also the featured speaker at a Cross-Cultural Community Dialogue at CentroNía, facilitated by Elizabeth Bruce and Bea Zuluaga.
 Numerous staff members participated, including the StudioROCKS Team, and members of the Finance, Admissions, Family Center, and Food & Wellness Programs.
 The response to this discussion was extremely positive, with members of the StudioROCKS Team expressing keen interest in visiting Ms. Assibey’s School in Ghana.

 Additionally, Ms. Assibey participated in CentroNía’s two staff retreat workshops, “Acting for Educators” and What do super scientists do?
 The Theatrical Journey Project up close,” facilitated by Robert Michael Oliver, Ph.D., of Sanctuary Theatre, and Elizabeth Bruce, Community Arts Producer at CentroNía.